IBM-EPBL/IBM-Project-2665-1658480813/README.md

 # IBM-Project-2665-1658480813
 # Deep Learning Fundus Image Analysis for Early Detection of Diabetic Retinopathy
- Health care is one of the most important and major sector in India , which contributes to economy of India.
-Diabetic retinopathy is one of the common complications of diabetes.
-Retinopathy is a common cause of visual loss in the world and it is a potentially blinding complication of diabetes that damages the eye's retina
+Diabetic Retinopathy (DR) is a common complication of diabetes mellitus, which causes lesions on the retina that affect vision.
+If it is not detected early, it can lead to blindness.
+Unfortunately, DR is not a reversible process, and treatment only sustains vision.
+DR early detection and treatment can significantly reduce the risk of vision loss.
+The manual diagnosis process of DR retina fundus images by ophthalmologists is time, effort and cost-consuming and prone to misdiagnosis unlike computer-aided diagnosis systems.

 ## Team Members
-Shankar N -
+* Shankar N
-Sai Anchana -
+* Sai Anchana
-Shrinitha -
+* Shrinitha
-Rasmia -
+* Rasmia
-Kishore Kumar
+* Kishore Kumar